Fare Zone Assignment on Trees: Introduction

 \subsection{Our Contribution}

-\paragraph{Rooted instances.} In \cref{sec:singlesource}, we design an efficient algorithm that solves \ac{FZA} optimally on rooted instances using dynamic programming.
+\paragraph{Rooted instances.} In \cref{sec:singlesource}, we design an efficient algorithm that solves rooted instances of \ac{FZA} to optimality based on dynamic programming.
 It serves as a building block for the sublogarithmic approximation algorithm described in Section \ref{sec:SublogApprox}.
 Starting with the leaves of $T$, we iteratively compute the maximum profit that can be achieved when a fixed number of cuts lie on the path from the current vertex to the root.

-\paragraph{Approximation results.} In Sections~\ref{sec:SingleDensity} and \ref{sec:SublogApprox} we present appro\-xi\-ma\-tion algorithms for \ac{FZA} based on a commonly used framework which we call \emph{Divide and Select approach}.
+\paragraph{Approximation results.} In Sections~\ref{sec:SingleDensity} and \ref{sec:SublogApprox}, we present appro\-xi\-ma\-tion algorithms for \ac{FZA} based on a commonly used framework which we call \emph{Divide and Select approach}.
 It works by partitioning the set of commodities $[k]$ into $\ell$ classes, approximating an optimal solution restricted to the commodities of each class, and selecting the best result.

-In Section~\ref{sec:SingleDensity}, we present a randomized $\mathcal{O}(\log n)$-appro\-xi\-ma\-tion algorithm for \ac{FZA}.
-It is inspired by the ``single price''-mechanism commonly used in network- and item pricing literature.
-The \textit{Single Density} algorithm partitions the set of commodities into classes $M_j$ such that all commodities in $M_j$ have roughly the same budget-to-length ratio which we call \textit{density}.
-For each class $M_j$ the algorithm evaluates several candidate solutions.
-We show that one of them places at least $\alpha\cdot u_i$ cuts on the path of every commodity $i \in M_j$ for some constant $\alpha$.
-Concavity then allows us to argue that this solution extracts a constant fraction of the maximal possible revenue $f(u_i) \cdot w_i$ from commodity $i$.
-Finally, we introduce randomization to prevent commodities with $u_i = 1$ from dropping out.
+In Section~\ref{sec:SingleDensity}, we introduce the \textit{Single Density} algorithm, a randomized $\mathcal{O}(\log n)$-approx-imation for \ac{FZA} inspired by ``single price'' mechanisms in network and item pricing literature.
+The Single Density algorithm groups commodities into $\mathcal{O}(\log n)$ classes based on their \textit{density} (budget-to-length ratio).
+For each class $M_j$, the algorithm evaluates a cut set that exhausts a constant fraction of the upper bound $u_i$ of every commodity $i \in M_j$.
+We then randomly delete cuts from this solution to ensure that every $i \in M_j$ is served with constant probability.